Nishishrivastava/Restaurant_menu_app/README.md

 # Restaurant Menu Application using React-JS
-Build a responsive restaurant menu website using React-JS.
-Created a user-friendly interface to display menu items and their details.
+Build a responsive restaurant menu website using React.js will leverage React's component-based architecture to create a modular and maintainable front end that displays menu information in an organized and user-friendly way.
+The goal is to develop a user-friendly and visually appealing front-end interface for a restaurant menu website using React.js.
+This interface will enable customers to easily browse the restaurant's menu items, view item details, and enhance their online experience.
+The use of React.js will ensure a dynamic, performant, and maintainable front-end solution.